Article I – Membership and Duties

 Section 8 – Duties of the Council Liaisons

-Council liaisons shall represent their respective councils’ positions during discussions and votes as well as seek to promote general student life and wellness on campus.
+Council liaisons shall represent their respective councils’ positions during discussions and votes.

 Council liaisons shall update the ABC on relevant and important developments within their respective councils.